iShares Edge MSCI Min Vol EAFE ETF (BATS:EFAV) Shares Sold by Monterey Private Wealth Inc.

-Monterey Private Wealth Inc. lowered its position in shares of iShares Edge MSCI Min Vol EAFE ETF (BATS:EFAV) by 37.7% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 113,323 shares of the company’s stock after selling 68,644 shares during the quarter. iShares Edge MSCI Min Vol EAFE ETF makes up about 4.9% of Monterey Private Wealth Inc.’s holdings, making the stock its 7th largest holding.
-Monterey Private Wealth Inc.’s holdings in iShares Edge MSCI Min Vol EAFE ETF were worth $8,560,000 at the end of the most recent reporting period.
+Monterey Private Wealth Inc. lowered its position in shares of iShares Edge MSCI Min Vol EAFE ETF (BATS:EFAV) by 44.6% in the third quarter, Holdings Channel reports.
+The institutional investor owned 62,822 shares of the company’s stock after selling 50,501 shares during the quarter. iShares Edge MSCI Min Vol EAFE ETF comprises approximately 2.6% of Monterey Private Wealth Inc.’s holdings, making the stock its 9th largest position.
+Monterey Private Wealth Inc.’s holdings in iShares Edge MSCI Min Vol EAFE ETF were worth $4,715,000 at the end of the most recent quarter.

 Receive News & Ratings for iShares Edge MSCI Min Vol EAFE ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for iShares Edge MSCI Min Vol EAFE ETF and related companies with MarketBeat.com's FREE daily email newsletter.